Ramanuja: Ramanuja's Ontology

-Rāmānuja’s Soteriology
+Rāmānuja's Soteriology

 According to Rāmānuja, the highest good lies in realizing our true nature and of understanding the true essence of Brahman.
 Moksha, or spiritual liberation, is seen as the joy of contemplating Brahman (rather than release from the life-death-rebirth cycle), and that joy is the result of devotion, praise, worship and contemplation of divine perfection.
 Knowledge of Brahman consists in liberation, for Rāmānuja, mainly because of the character of Brahman.
 According to Ramanuja, Brahman encompasses everything but is not uniform in nature.
 It includes elements of plurality, allowing it to manifest in a diverse world.
 Ramanuja views Brahman as a personal god who rules over a real world filled with his spirit.
-He believes Brahman to have the attributes of “omnipotence, omniscience and infinite love”.
+He believes Brahman to have the attributes of "omnipotence, omniscience and infinite love".
 He writes:"Entities other than Brahman can be objects of such cognitions of the nature of joy only to a finite extent and for limited duration.
 But Brahman is such that cognizing of him is an infinite and abiding joy.
-It is for this reason that the śruti [scripture] says, `Brahman is bliss’ (Taittirīya Upaniṣad II.6.)
-Since the form of cognition as joy is determined by its object, Brahman itself is joy."Rāmānuja clarifies that mere theoretical knowledge of Brahman‘s nature is insufficient for attaining moksha.
+It is for this reason that the śruti [scripture] says, `Brahman is bliss' (Taittirīya Upaniṣad II.6.)
+Since the form of cognition as joy is determined by its object, Brahman itself is joy."Rāmānuja clarifies that mere theoretical knowledge of Brahmans nature is insufficient for attaining moksha.
 According to Rāmānuja, bhakti yoga, the discipline of devotion or worship, is the effective means for liberation.
 In his interpretation, moksha is not a negative separation from transmigration, or a series of rebirths, but rather the joy of the contemplating the divine perfection.
 This joy is attained by a life of exclusive devotion (bhakti) to Brahman, singing his praise, performing adulatory acts in temple and private worship, and constantly dwelling on his perfections.
 In return, Brahman will offer his grace, which will assist the devotee in gaining release.